-After looking at dozens of new homes, we found that almost all of the developers are building essentially the same box style houses with only the interior amenities varied in quality and color.
-We definitely do not want to live in just another box.
-As you can see by the images on this site and the blog, utilizing green building systems and recycled materials does not mean it has to look like the original materials.
-Luxurious, artistic and epic living spaces can be created for the same cost as traditional sick frame building.
-By using prefabrication methods and locally sourced materials the build time and costs can add up to a savings of 30-40% less then traditional house building methods.
-This savings can then placed back into the amenities of the building, having a final price that is approximately the same sq ft. cost of a traditional house building methods.
-The LEED certifiable house will be built to last for centuries utilizing the latest solar power, passive heating, atmospheric water generation and in-house food growing solutions making it a truly sustainability home.
-It will be fire resistant, impervious to termites and if configured correctly, earthquake resistant as well.
+After looking at dozens of new homes, we found almost all of the developers were building essentially the same style ‘box’ house, with only the interior amenities varying in quality and color.
+We knew we definitely did not want to live in just another box.
+As you can see by the images on this site and blog, utilizing green building systems and recycled materials does not mean it has to look like the original materials.
+Luxurious, artistic and epic living spaces can be created for the same cost as a traditional frame building.
+By using prefabrication methods and locally-sourced materials, the build time and costs can lead to a whopping 30-40% in savings compared to using traditional building methods.
+These savings can then be put back into quality amenities in the building, enabling a final price that is approximately the same cost of a traditional house, based on square footage.
+On the cutting edge of sustainability, our net positive house will meet or exceed 2019 Zero Net Energy (ZNE) requirements and be LEED Zero, Passive House, Built Green and Living Building Challenge certifiable.
+It will be built to last for centuries, utilizing the latest solar power, passive HVAC, atmospheric water generation and in-house food growing solutions, making it a truly sustainable home.
+This unique home will also be fire resistant, impervious to termites and, if configured correctly, earthquake resistant as well.

-EI.house project is rethinking how we live with our planets resources and to show that these materials can be reused in an artist and luxurious way, while remaining Eco friendly.
-Our resources are limited and most Industrial and Commercial scrap, demolition and deconstruction material and left over building materials can all be found locally to build highly efficient, ultra modern and luxurious homes.
-These homes don’t have to resemble the original material, but can be reconfigured into something beautiful.
+EI.house project is rethinking how we live with our planet’s dwindling resources.
+Our mission is to show how these materials can be reused in an artistic and luxurious way, while still remaining eco-friendly.
+While our resources are limited, most of the following industrial and commercial materials can all be found locally to build highly efficient, ultra modern and luxurious homes: Scrap and surplus materials, Demolition and deconstruction materials, Leftover building materials and so much more.
+Our EI homes don’t have to resemble the original material, but it can certainly be reconfigured into something stunningly beautiful, creative and innovative.

-There are more than 100,000+ empty shipping containers in the USA alone.
-These inexpensive structures can be per-fabricated to our needs and used as the main structural element of a building.
+In the USA alone, there are more than 100,000+ empty shipping containers.
+These inexpensive structures can be pre-fabricated to our needs, and used as the main structural element of a building.

-From building and infrastructure demolition and deconstruction: i-beams, girders, decking structures and more can be acquired at wholesale for their uniqueness to utilized as the shell and frame of the building.
+From building and infrastructure demolition and deconstruction, I-beams, girders, decking structures can be acquired at wholesale.
+Their uniqueness enables them to be utilized as the exterior and frame of the building.

-Almost all glass today is recycled, less then 5% maks it into landfills.
-Over runs, left over sheets, odd shaped glass and deconstructed glass can all be found locally and purchased at wholesale for the glass weight.
+Today, almost all glass is recycled, with less than 5% making it into our landfills.
+Over runs, leftover sheets, odd-shaped glass and deconstructed glass can all be found locally and purchased at wholesale.

-Half of the Construction and Demolition Waste going into landfills in the US is concrete.
-Recycled concrete can be found and requested for use in the foundation, flooring, walls and unique furniture.
+In the US, half of the construction and demolition waste going into landfills is concrete.
+Recycled concrete can be found and requested for the use in foundations, flooring, walls and unique furniture.

 Please feel free to reach out to us with any related question & comments.
-We’re always interested in speaking to potential partners in the Bay Area.
+We’re always interested in speaking to potential partners and we’re currently seeking an investment partner in the Seattle Washington area.
 If you have any leads on large scale commercial construction materials, let us know!